podaac/the-coding-club/notebooks/EC2_performance_assessment/readme.md

 * Number of CPU cores
 * Memory per vCPU (perhaps more relevant than total memory, for parallel computing)
 * Threads per core

-Table of EC2 instance characteristics available [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/cpu-options-supported-instances-values.html).
+The goal of this analysis is to assess performance and cost differences between EC2 instances which vary these characteristics.

 **Computation and Dataset**
 The computation is a downscaling of a MUR 1 km SST data product (https://doi.org/10.5067/GHGMR-4FJ04) to 100 km resolution.

 ![example_figure](./example_downscaling.png)
 **Figure 1.
 Example results of downscaling a MUR 1 km SST product**

+**Further Resources**
+AWS discussion of CPU options: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html Table of EC2 instance characteristics available [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/cpu-options-supported-instances-values.html).